flowswiss/cli/docs/usage.md

                             Example: '123456'

+  --organization string     Filter for the organization to run all API Requests
+                            in.
+Can be an interger if you want to search by id or a string if you want to search for any other identification (e.g. name).
+Can also be specified through the `FLOW_ORGANIZATION` environment variable
+                            or the `organization` item in your configuration file.

+                            Example: 'Flow Swiss AG'

   --format string           The output format to use for list operations.
 Can be
                             one of table, csv or json.
 By default all list